VA Benefits help qualifying Veterans and their family members get money to cover all or some of the costs for school or training.

 We initially certify the number of credit hours you are enrolled in so that the VA can set up any allowances associated with your benefit for the semester that you have applied for.

 We send the tuition and fee bill for chapter 33 students to the VA after census date (10th class day) in fall and spring, and after July 15th for all summer terms.
-The VA can take up to 30 days to remit payment to UTSA.
+The VA can take up to 30 days to remit payment to UT San Antonio.

 Chapter 33 students will continue to see a balance on their account, but will not be dropped or charged late fees (from the time the completed certification request is received) pending payment from the VA.

 Only Chapter 33 covers tuition and fees (at the approved benefit percentage level).
-If the VA does not remit payment to UTSA for tuition and fees, or sends a lesser amount, the student will be responsible for paying the balance.
+If the VA does not remit payment to UT San Antonio for tuition and fees, or sends a lesser amount, the student will be responsible for paying the balance.

 If you are using Post 9/11 GI Bill ® or Montgomery GI Bill ® you will need to verify your enrollment with the VA while using your benefits